MoeexT/runslate/README.md

 ### Binary

-Just download the binary file and put it into a directory which has add to `path`.
+Just download the binary file and put it into a directory which has been add to `path`.

 ### From source